Are algae in fish tank good or bad? How to get rid of algae in fish tank naturally?

 What Is Algae Anyway?

-Algae is broad term used to classify a wide range of plant-like organisms.
+Algae is a broad term used to classify a wide range of plant-like organisms.
 There are a small number of types of algae you may encounter in your freshwater aquarium, but brown and green algae are the most common.

 This is important to know when trying to get rid of algae in a fish tank.

-The little oto is a great option for helping to clean up algae in your fish tank
+The little oto is a great option for helping to clean up algae in your fish tank.

 Types of Algae